kanishka-commits/AttendEase/README.md

 * Add support for more meeting platforms and enhanced scheduling options.
 * Implement more robust error handling and UI improvements.

----

-*Let me know if you want me to generate a sample `timetable.csv` or add license info!*